 3. Leverage Existing Programs and Resources

 Many companies already have most of the scaffolding they need.
-By pointing to it, you reduce the work your employer has to do to say yes.
+Pointing to it reduces the work your employer has to do to say yes.

 a.
 Explore Commuter Benefits Programs

 In the U.S., employers can offer pre-tax commuter benefits for transit and vanpool expenses.
-These programs let employees set aside pre-tax dollars for transit passes and similar costs, which lowers the effective cost of the commute without changing salary.
+These programs let employees set aside pre-tax dollars for transit passes and similar costs, lowering the effective cost of the commute without changing salary.

 - Check whether your company already offers a commuter benefits plan, and if so, whether transit is included.